 Prior to beginning testing, it is important to define the test sequence.
 The test sequence name is used by the database to identify the series of tests that are performed on a target.
-For a single target on a job, you may perform multiple test sequences.
+For a single target on a job, multiple test sequences can be performed.

-Name Target Date (Contraction)

-odg1.3rdfloor.ofc101_d deskphone 4/5/2011 Delete
+bdg1.3rdfloor.ofc101_d deskphone 4/5/2011 Name Target Date (Contraction) odg1.3rdfloor.ofc101_d deskphone 4/5/2011 Delete OK Canc

-f

-ОК